Is sex between older people – and older people having sex – one of the last taboos in Britain? You bet it is. We’re British.

 They want women to like their bodies.
 And men do like affection.
 They love to be made a fuss of.
 I’ve always found it very easy to be hugely affectionate to a good lover (and there’s almost nothing I’d refuse a good lover who cooked).

-Find out five ways to please a man in bed
+Five ways to please a man in bed

 The role of a sexual partner